 \section{Conclusion}

 We have studied the relation between the circumnuclear molecular gas and the activities of the AGNs in the massive elliptical galaxies at the center of galaxy clusters.
 We analyzed ALMA archival data for 9 galaxies and obtained the circumnuclear molecular gas mass at $r<500$~pc from the AGNs.
 We found that the mass has a correlation with the jet power of the AGNs.
-More specifically, the jet power is proportional to the average density of the circumnuclear molecular gas.
 Since the jet power is estimated from the size of X-ray cavities, it should be the average power over the cavity formation period.
 Thus, the correlation indicates that the circumnuclear gas is responsible for long-term AGN activities ($\sim 10^7$~yr).
 We also estimated the mass accretion rate of the cold gas assuming that the angular momentum transfer is caused by turbulence.
 We showed that the accretion rate is also correlated with the jet power.
 On the other hand, radio continuum emissions from the AGNs at 1.4~GHz and $\sim 100$--300~GHz are not correlated with the mass of circumnuclear molecular gas.
 This means that the gas is not directly associated with the current AGN activity.
 The spectra of the mm/submm ($\sim 100$--300~GHz) continuum emission indicate that they are mostly synchrotron radiation.
-However, comparison with 1.4~GHz luminosity suggests that dust emission is contaminated for lower luminosity AGNs, because their power may not be strong enough to destroy dust in their vicinity.
+However, comparison with 1.4~GHz luminosity suggests that dust emission is contaminated for lower luminosity AGNs.